bytedance/g3/g3tiles/doc/configuration/servers/index.rst

 **optional**, **type**: i32

 The task will be closed if the idle check return IDLE the times as this value.

-.. note:: The value set at user side will overwrite this.

 **default**: 1